ProjectPhysX/FluidX3D/README.md

 ## Multi-GPU Benchmarks

 Multi-GPU benchmarks are done at the largest possible grid resolution with a cubic domain, and either 2x1x1, 2x2x1 or 2x2x2 of these cubic domains together.
-The multiplicator numbers in brackets are relative to single-GPU results.
+The percentages in brackets are single-GPU roofline efficiency, and the multiplicator numbers in brackets are scaling factors relative to benchmarked single-GPU performance.

 | Device                        | FP32<br>[TFlops/s] | Mem<br>[GB] | BW<br>[GB/s] | FP32/FP32<br>[MLUPs/s] | FP32/FP16S<br>[MLUPs/s] | FP32/FP16C<br>[MLUPs/s] |
 | :---------------------------- | -----------------: | ----------: | -----------: | ---------------------: | ----------------------: | ----------------------: |